top of page

 Ghana: Fibreglass Ghana / Coastal & Volta regions

-Fibreglass Ghana has built fishing boats for coastal belts and Volta Lake to replace dugout canoes.
-Advantages cited: greater stability, robustness under rough waters, fewer accidents, environmental benefit through reduced demand for timber. modernghana.com+1
+Fibreglass Ghana has built fishing boats for coastal belts and the Volta Lake to replace dugout canoes.
+Advantages cited: greater stability, robustness under rough waters, fewer accidents, and environmental benefit through reduced demand for timber. modernghana.com+1

 Tanzania: DMG & Zanzibar Ministry of Blue Economy